tarwn/lessthandot-hugo/blogs/content/posts/2016-02-18-automatic-promise-resolution-for-angularjs-unit-testing.md

 ```
 ## Wrapping it up

-So now, we have an “autoQ” service that is available for testing.
+So now, we have an "autoQ" service that is available for testing.
 So our example test now looks like this:

 ```javascript
 it('should simulate promise', inject(function(autoQ) {